1449: The Hall was erected as part of the original College, now known as Old Court.

 [The Ecclesiologist, Vol. 4 (n.s.
 1), No. 39 (n.s.
 3), 1845 May, p.
 142]

-1846: The flat ceiling was removed, and the roof restored, to the design of Dawkes, architect (uncertain whether this one).
+1846: The flat ceiling was removed, and the roof restored, to the design of Dawkes, architect [uncertain whether this Daukes].
 At this stage, the roof was undecorated.
-Tracery, also to the design of Dawkes, was inserted in the formerly plain mullioned side windows, but this was replaced in 1857.
-Dawkes put up a new dinner bell tower, and also created a louvre in the roof, which was an inappropriate act of restoration (the hall always had a fireplace, so would never have needed a louvre) — it was removed again circa 1951.
+Tracery, also to the design of Dawkes, was inserted in the formerly plain mullioned side windows (but this was later replaced in 1857): possibly this 1846 tracery caused the removal of the stained glass of 1819–22.
+Records do not confirm whether Dawkes also added tracery to the oriel window, but the oriel window must have had tracery added before 1854.
+Dawkes put up a new dinner bell tower, and also created a louvre in the roof, which was an inappropriate act of restoration (the hall always had a fireplace, so would never have needed a louvre) — the louvre was removed again circa 1951.

-1854: The Oriel Window was restored, and the present stained glass inserted by Hardman of Birmingham, depicting the armorial bearings of the foundresses, early benefactors, and all the Presidents from Andrew Dokett to Isaac Milner (excluding those from the commonwealth period).
-The earlier glass by Muss 1819–22 was removed to the President’s Lodge.
+1854: The Oriel Window had the present stained glass inserted by Hardman of Birmingham, depicting the armorial bearings of the foundresses, early benefactors, and all the Presidents from Andrew Dokett to Isaac Milner (excluding those from the commonwealth period).
+The earlier glass by Muss 1819–22, if it had not already been moved, was removed to the President’s Lodge.

 Top row: left: the Boar’s Head and the Arms of the College; centre: the two foundress Queens; right: the two principal benefactrices.